 Our Purpose: To nurture the human spirit through powerful orchestral performances

-We acknowledge that we live, work, and play on land known by the Blackfoot name “Mohkinstsis,” which we also call Calgary.
+We acknowledge that we come together and create music on land known by the Blackfoot name ‘Mohkinstsis,’ which we also call Calgary.
 This land is on the traditional territories of the Blackfoot Confederacy (Siksika, Piikani, and Kanai First Nations), the Tsuut’ina First Nation, and the Stoney Nakoda (Chiniki, Bearspaw, and Wesley First Nations) as well as members of the Region 3 Metis Nation of Alberta.
 We honour this land and all those who share it in a spirit of peace, friendship and respect.